sator-omg/Door_opening_using_Facial_Recognition/ARIES/8th july/README.md

-# Door opening using facial recognition
+# Door Opening using Facial Recognition
 - ## Create Dataset
 - Using OpenCV for camera input and video output.
 - Detect face using Dlib frontal face detector which impliments Histogram of Oriented Gradients (HOG) .